yvonne96/Algo/functional_spec/functional_spec.md

 #### Current session for diagram
 When the user implements the diagram basic information about the current example for the diagram will be given in this window, such as the data given,goal,result etc. This is to increase our user’s understanding of the algorithm.

+#### View Code for diagram
+The user has the option to the view code for the algorithm while it’s being implemented by the diagram.
+This will allow the user to follow exactly what the algorithm is doing at each stage.
+They will be able to do this by clicking on a button at the very bottom of the diagram.

 #### History of implementing algorithme problem
 When a user implements an algorithm we will save it in our database and display it in our history window.
 If the user wishes to reply that instance of the algorithm, they have the option to do so.
 We will only display records for that particular algorithm, not any of the other algorithms they may have implemented.